From NKAA, Notable Kentucky African Americans Database (main entry)

-Mitchell was also the founder and leader of the National Civil Liberty Party, with headquarters in Washington, D.C. and the campaign headquarters in Chicago, IL.
-The party was formed in 1903 after Mitchell took a delegation of Negro men to Washington, D.C. to meet with President Roosevelt to request pensions for the former slaves who had served during the Civil War in non-soldiering capacity such as laborers, bridge-builders, and forgers.
-The request was denied and Mitchell called for a national organization of Negro men in order to use their vote against members of the Republican Party such as President Roosevelt who felt the "Negro had received enough from the government when he was set free."
-The Civil and Personal Liberty Leagues, lead by Stanley P. Mitchell, formed the National Civil Liberty Party.
+Mitchell was also the founder and leader of the National Civil Liberty Party, with headquarters in Washington, D.C.; the campaign headquarters were in Chicago, IL.
+The party was formed in 1903 after Mitchell took a delegation of Negro men to Washington to meet with President Roosevelt to request pensions for the former enslaved who had served during the Civil War in a non-soldiering capacity, including, for example, laborers, bridge-builders, and forgers.
+The request was denied.
+Mitchell then called for a national organization of Negro men who would use their vote against members of the Republican Party, including President Roosevelt, who felt the "Negro had received enough from the government when he was set free."
+The Civil and Personal Liberty Leagues, led by Stanley P. Mitchell, formed the National Civil Liberty Party.

-The first National Convention of the National Liberty Party [the word "Civil" was dropped] was to be held in Cincinnati, OH in 1903, but had to be postponed, and was held in Douglas Hotel in St. Louis, MO on the 5th and 6th of July, 1904.
-Thirty-six states were represented.
+The first National Convention of the National Liberty Party [the word "Civil" was dropped] was to be held in Cincinnati, OH in 1903 but had to be postponedit was later held in the Douglas Hotel in St. Louis, MO on July 5 & 6, 1904 with 36 states represented.
 George E. Taylor accepted the party's U. S. Presidential nomination; Taylor, from Iowa, was president of the National Negro Democratic League.
 He was unsuccessful in his bid for President of the United States.
-In spite of the loss, Stanley P. Mitchell continued to be active on many fronts, he was president of the National Ex-Slave Congress, formed in 1903 with delegates from 34 states.
+In spite of the loss, Stanley P. Mitchell continued to be active on many fronts, including serving as president of the National Ex-Slave Congress, formed in 1903 with delegates from 34 states.
 By 1905, the organization name was changed to the Ex-Slave Encampment and National Freedman's Congress.
-The congress fought for reparations in the form of pensions for former Negro slaves who were 40 years old or older.
+The congress fought for reparations in the form of pensions for former enslaved Negro who were 40 years old or older.